jimmywarting/native-file-system-adapter/README.md

 ### License

-native-file-system polyfill is licensed under the MIT License.
+native-file-system-adapter is licensed under the MIT License.
 See `LICENSE` for details.